Eadwyn-World/website/pages/ead.md

 ## EAD as an Eco Coin

 EAD (Eadwyn Autonomous Domain) is a pioneering eco coin focused on environmental regeneration.
 Unlike energy-intensive proof-of-work cryptocurrencies, EAD uses Solana's efficient proof-of-stake to minimize carbon footprints.
-It offsets emissions via partnerships in reforestation, renewable energy, and real-world sustainability through Catalyst Pods.
+It offsets emissions via partnerships in reforestation, biodiversity protection, renewable energy, and real-world sustainability through Catalyst Pods.
 Holders earn rewards from staking, trading, and green contributions, with transaction fees supporting eco-projects, grants, and NGOs.
 EAD bridges blockchain with global regeneration goals, attracting eco-conscious investors and building a "green crypto" ecosystem that aligns finance with planetary health—turning every trade into renewal in the World of Eadwyn.

 ---